Xiphe/remix-island/readme.md

 #### 4. Value 💰

-## Pitfalls/Notes
+## pitfalls/notes

 #### Order of elements in head might change

-The remix-managed <Head /> which includes all the stuff from `MetaFunction` and `LinksFunction` will move to the end of `<head />` once the client is hydrated.
+The remix-managed `<Head />` which includes all the stuff from `MetaFunction` and `LinksFunction` will move to the end of `<head />` once the client is hydrated.
 If you combine this with other libraries that inject elements into the head (like `styled-components`) this might lead to unexpected behaviour.

 For me it works quite well to move everything global out of `root.tsx` and put it before `${head}` in `entry.server.ts`